Skip to main content

 Collaborative Partners

-Purpose of Regionalization
+Purpose

 Many schools and districts are facing seemingly insurmountable and intractable challenges in areas such as teacher recruitment, advanced course offerings, and funding/aid.
 Not all schools and districts across the state face equal or similar hardships, and many contributing factors are outside the control of local school districts and the Department.
+Enduring solutions must be identified locally through collaborative thinking and conversations.

 * The “transcript gap” refers to disparities in the high school coursework and access to high-quality, cohesive college- and career-preparatory curriculum among students attending different schools and districts, as evidenced by the information reported on their high school transcript.
 For research around this phenomenon, see The Education Trust’s 2016 publication “Meandering Toward Graduation: Transcript Outcomes of High School Graduates” and the results of the 2009 National Assessment of Educational Progress (NAEP) high school transcript study

-Goals of Regionalization
+Goals

-• To implement a collaborative model for schools and districts to identify, explore, and pursue a variety of possible solutions to the academic and operational challenges they face by tapping into the full span of capabilities that already exist in their larger region; and
+• To implement a collaborative approach for schools and districts to identify, explore, and pursue a variety of possible solutions to the academic and operational challenges they face by tapping into the full span of capabilities that already exist in their larger region; and

-Benefits of Regionalization
+Benefits

-Regionalization is about reimagining the collective responsibility and capacity of New York’s districts in ensuring equitable access and opportunity for all New York students.
+This initiative is about reimagining the collective responsibility and capacity of New York’s districts in ensuring equitable access and opportunity for all New York students.
 Collaboration and partnerships are essential for creating student opportunities across all schools, districts, regions, and communities throughout the state.
 Through harnessing the collective strengths of districts, all students can benefit from a rich and varied educational experience.

 All districts can benefit from regionalization efforts.
 Benefits include: